-Consent is when someone agrees, gives permission, or says "yes" to sexual activity with other persons.
+SAPAC promotes the use of affirmative consent in its sexual assault prevention education.
+Affirmative consent is when someone agrees, gives permission, or says "yes" to sexual activity with other persons.
 Consent is always freely given and all people in a sexual situation must feel that they are able to say "yes" or "no" or stop the sexual activity at any point.

 University of Michigan Policy & Procedures on Student Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence defines consent as "a clear and unambiguous agreement, expressed outwardly through mutually understandable words or actions, to engage in a particular activity."
 Consent can be withdrawn by either party at any point.
 Consent must be voluntarily given and may not be valid if a person is being subjected to actions or behaviors that elicit emotional, psychological, physical, reputational, financial pressure, threat, intimidation, or fear (coercion or force).
 Consent to engage in one sexual activity, or past agreement to engage in a particular sexual activity, cannot be presumed to constitute consent to engage in a different sexual activity or to engage again in a sexual activity.
 Consent cannot be validly given by a person who is incapacitated.

 At the heart of consent is the idea that every person has a right to personal sovereignty – the right to not be acted upon by someone else in a sexual manner unless they give that person clear permission.
 It is the responsibility of the person initiating the sexual activity to get this permission.